coregameHD/Cavecopter/README.md

 Simple helicopter game created by Python/Pygame

 ### Description
 This game, Cavecopter, is simple but addictive game.
-Guide the helicopter through the cave without hitting walls or obstacles.
+Guide the helicopter through the cave without hitting spikes or obstacles.
 Click and hold left mouse to go up/ Release to go down.
-Player can collect :heart: for power up.
+Player can collect :heart: for +1 Life.

 ![Cavecopter Screenshot](http://i.imgur.com/8MBjXGu.png "Screenshot")